View Cart Checkout

 One of the best kept secrets is that converts from Judaism have not become a trickle.
 A small proof of this is this booklet.
 It presents a list of Jewish converts who have become notable for their articulate accounts of the reasons that prompted them to enter the Catholic Church as the gathering of those who are Abraham's descendants by faith.
 All those converts voted with their feet, an expression that harks back to President Kennedy's characterization of the move of those who risked a great deal by crossing the Berlin Wall.
 While apostolate to promote the conversion of Jews has become suspect in some Catholic circles and is outright odious in some Jewish eyes, the duty to espouse God's full truth, given only in His Son, Jesus, remains paramount.

-By John Beaumont, with an Introduction by Fr.
+By John Beaumont • Introduction by Fr.
 Stanley L. Jaki

 Click to Order